“ My work is inspired by the beautiful contradictions that exist in nature -

 inform my life’s experiences”

-Riti's art has been showcased in numerous group exhibitions and can be found in both private and corporate collections.
-She was awarded Winner of the Little Things Art Prize 2021 (Ceramics Category) as well as the Peoples Choice Award for Shelly Simpson Ceramics Prize, 2021.
+Her work has been exhibited in group shows across Sydney, Melbourne, Brisbane and Port Lincoln (SA), and features in both private and corporate collections.
+She was awarded Winner of the Little Things Art Prize (Ceramics Category) in 2021 and received the People’s Choice Award for the Shelley Simpson Ceramics Prize the same year.
+In 2024, she was a finalist in the Gosford Art Prize.